We'd be delighted to talk to you about helping manufacture your textile products for you.

 How Much Does It Cost?

-Manufacturing requires a lot of investment (financial and non-financial) - we're not going to lie or try to mislead you (it's not in our interests to do that since our goal is long and mutually-beneficial working relationships).
+Manufacturing requires a lot of investment (financial and non-financial) - we're not going to lie.

 Costs are estimated or confirmed once we have full details from you about what you're looking to have made and which of the stages you would like our involvement in.
 There's potential for costs to be reduced by you doing some of the background work yourselves.
 LOTS of googling, picking up the phone and requesting samples, costs, and timings (and then requesting them again and again when they don't turn up or the right ones aren't sent - yes this is the way it goes unfortunately).
 This is one of the lengthy early stage processes and explains the costs we have to charge if this is part of our remit in the project.

 Unfortunately you do have to speculate to accumulate in this business so make sure you really really want to press the go button before spending thousands of your hard-earned pounds.
-The more of something you order, the better the unit cost will be due to the inevitable economies of scale having been achieved.
+The more of something you order, the better the unit cost will be due to economies of scale.

 You may be able to find cheaper manufacturers elsewhere but they will likely require enormous minimum order quantities in order to achieve these prices.
 We would also always recommend that you check your suppliers' corporate social responsibility credentials (environmental damage they're causing, how much they pay their staff and how they treat them and so on).
 You've likely heard how diabolically staff in countries like Bangladesh, India and China are often treated and many big name manufacturers will have their own factories in these countries allowing them to get away with charging rock bottom prices for their products.